EasyMile/certificate-controller/README.md

 ## Context

-A kubenretes controller for handling the `service.beta.kubernetes.io/aws-load-balancer-ssl-cert` annotation on services.
+A kubernetes controller for handling the `service.beta.kubernetes.io/aws-load-balancer-ssl-cert` annotation on services.
 This annotation allows kubernetes to bind an [ACM](https://aws.amazon.com/certificate-manager/) certificate to the